 "People who love to eat are always the best people" - Julia Child

 "The best meal in the world, the perfect meal, is very rarely the most sophisticated or expensive one.
-Context and memory play powerful roles in all the truly great meals in one's life”.
+Context and memory play powerful roles in all the truly great meals in one's life"

-Every one of the meals and recipes I share in this space have been thoroughly enjoyed by me and my family.
+Every one of the meals and recipes I share in this space has been thoroughly enjoyed by me and my family.
 Some of the recipes have a little bit of nostalgia thrown in, while others are my recreations of meals I've enjoyed more recently.
 I hope you enjoy what you read here!

-For enquiries, contact me at [email protected]
+For inquiries, contact me at [email protected]